zeeshananjumjunaidi/documentation-user/expense/expense.rst

 Expenses
 =============================================================

-How to create expense products
+How to set expense types
 ==============================
-The first step to track expenses is to configure the type of expenses that your company allows, from the *Configuration* menu.
+The first step to track expenses is to configure the expense types (managed as products in Odoo) that your company allows, from the *Configuration* menu.
 When a specific expense is reimbursed at a fixed price, set a cost on the product.
 Otherwise keep the cost at 0.0 and employees will report the real cost per expense.